scb-mchaines/santa-cruz-design-challenge/README.md

 You will also see any lint errors in the console.

 ### Design challenge
+1. Fork the repo so you are working on your own copy.
-1. See the list of build kit options at the bottom?
+2. See the list of build kit options at the bottom?
 It's sure ugly.
 Can you make it more customer friendly to look at?
-2. How will the current layout look on a mobile device?
-C an you adjust the layout so that it looks nice across screen sizes?
+3. How will the current layout look on a mobile device?
+Can you adjust the layout so that it looks nice across screen sizes?

+#### Tips
+- You may add or change whatever files you deem necessary, but you should be able to make considerable progress focusing only in `src/App.js` and `src/App.css`.
+- If you don't know React yet, don't sweat.
+You shouldn't really need to make changes to the React code to complete this challenge.
+All of the markup is in App.js and you can style those JSX elements just like they're HTML.